SamDrobakha/ansible-s3-ftp-server/README.md

 * DNS entry for your hosted zone (template assumes that you have it).

-HOW TO USE:
+## HOW TO USE:

-1. git clone to your local 'roles' folder
+1. git clone this repository to your ansible master machine
-(you may want to symlink (ln -s) checked out repo to your 'roles' folder)
+2. symlink it to your $ANSIBLE_HOME/roles directory
-2. in roles/s3-ftp-server/vars/main.yml provide your bucket name, EIP and password hash values
+    ^ make sure $ANSIBLE_HOME is set
-3. to use role in playbook, use '/examples/sample_playbook’ as an example
+3. set your variables in misc/SFTP-CLOUD.parameters.json

-NOTE:
+4. symlink roles/s3-ftp-server/examples/s3-ftp-server.yml to $ANSIBLE_HOME/roles
-The role was not designed as reusable.
-It didn’t fail after second run but re-usability was not tested.
+5. run misc/SFTP-CLOUD.aws-cloudformation-masterfile.sh –create-sftp from role directory (see script usage)

-REFERENCES:
+## REFERENCES:

 1. https://cloudacademy.com/blog/s3-ftp-server/
 2. https://github.com/s3fs-fuse/s3fs-fuse